icoloma/queue4gae/README.md

 ### Writing your first task

-Now you can write your first task.
-Tasks that extend `InjectedTask` will have their attributes injected before execution:
+Make your task extend `InjectedTask` to have attributes injected before execution:

 ```Java
 /**